Sami-Krim/ProgLangExpertSystem/README.md

 ## Overview

 This repository hosts a programming language recommendation system, designed as an expert system to suggest programming languages based on user-selected characteristics via a questionnaire form.
+This system was developed as a mini project assigned for the Artificial Intelligence study unit.

 ### System Description